 We love our students at Sioux Center Christian School, and we want to meet their needs.
 When we meet the needs of our students, we're worshiping the One who created them.
 We're showing respect to them as image bearers, and we're preparing them for a life of discipleship.

-If you have questions about the inclusive education framework, contact Josh Bowar, Sioux Center Christian School Assistant Principal.
+If you have questions about the inclusive education framework, contact Josh Bowar, Sioux Center Christian School Head of School.

 The goal of inclusive education at Sioux Center Christian School is to include, support, and challenge our students to reach their potential as servants in God’s world.